Ikeda Terumasa: Conflict with Ishida Mitsunari

 However, modern historians such as Daimon, Junji Mitsunari, and Goki Mizuno state that, from the primary and secondary sources about the incident, it was more of legal conflict between those generals and Mitsunari, rather than a conspiracy to murder him.
 The role of Ieyasu was not to protect him from any physical harm, but to mediate the complaints of the seven generals.

 Nevertheless, historians viewed this incident not just as simply personal problems between the seven generals and Mitsunari, but rather as an extension of the political rivalries between the Tokugawa faction and the anti-Tokugawa faction led by Mitsunari.
 After the incident, military figures on bad terms with Mitsunari would support Ieyasu during the Sekigahara campaign between the Eastern Army led by Tokugawa Ieyasu and the Western Army led by Ishida Mitsunari.
-According to Muramatsu Shunkichi, writer of The Surprising Colors and Desires of the Heroes of Japanese History and violent womens, the reason for Mitsunari failure in his war against Ieyasu was his unpopularity among the major political figures of that time.
+According to Muramatsu Shunkichi, writer of The Surprising Passions and Desires of the Heroes and Heroines of Japanese History, the reason for Mitsunari failure in his war against Ieyasu was his unpopularity among the major political figures of that time.

 When the Sekigahara Campaign began in the fall of 1600, Terumasa immediately sided with his father-in-law, Tokugawa.
 He also managed to convince Nakagawa Hidenari to side with Ieyasu during the conflict.

 In August 21, the Eastern Army, led by Terumasa Ikeda, began crossing the river from Kawada.
 Terumasa's army engaged in a battle at Yoneno against Oda Hidenobu.
 After the Hidenobu's army routed, the Eastern army crossed the river and directly attacked Takegahana Castle at 9:00 AM on the August 22nd.
 Shigekatsu himself set the castle on fire and committed suicide as a final act of defiance.

 At the Battle of Sekigahara, Ikeda commanded 4,560 troops in the rear guard and saw some desultory fighting with Chosokabe Morichika's contingent as the battle wound down.